agnavale/E-Commerce-Clone/README.md

 <br>
 demo link: https://e-commerce-clone-frontend.onrender.com <br>
 (note that you may have to wait for some time, since backend server takes time to load)

+Login with test account email: x@x.com pass: Xxx@1234 you can type 'a' in search to see most of products.